chaoge525/soafee_demo/documentation/manual/build_system.rst

     Config.

     To include the SDK on an EWAOL distribution image, provide the appropriate SDK Build Modifier Config to the kas build command.

-For example, to include the SDK on an EWAOL distribution image for the N1SDP hardware target platform, run the following commands depending on the target architecture:
+    For example, to include the SDK on an EWAOL distribution image for the N1SDP hardware target platform, run the following commands depending on the target
+    architecture:

-    * Baremetal architecture:
+    * Baremetal architecture for N1SDP:

       .. code-block:: console

         kas build meta-ewaol-config/kas/baremetal-sdk.yml:meta-ewaol-config/kas/n1sdp.yml

-    * Virtualization architecture:
+    * Virtualization architecture for N1SDP:

       .. code-block:: console